-- Software (filters, firewalls and monitoring) are in place to minimise access and to highlight any person or child accessing inappropriate sites or information; - Pupils will be encouraged to discuss openly their use of technology and anything which makes them feel uncomfortable (if this results in child protection concerns the school's DSL will be informed immediately); - Pupils are taught not give out personal details, phone numbers, schools, home address, computer passwords etc; and - Pupils should adhere to the school policy on mobile phones. - Pupils will be encouraged to recognise positive, healthy and respectful online relationships. - Pupils will be taught how to identify online risks and how/when to seek support. - Staff should be mindful when teaching online safety that there may be a child present who is/has been affected.
+• Software (filters, firewalls and monitoring) are in place to minimise access and to highlight any person or child accessing inappropriate sites or information;

+- Pupils will be encouraged to discuss openly their use of technology and anything which makes them feel uncomfortable (if this results in child protection concerns the school's DSL will be informed immediately); - Pupils are taught not give out personal details, phone numbers, schools, home address, computer passwords etc; and - Pupils should adhere to the school policy on mobile phones. - Pupils will be encouraged to recognise positive, healthy and respectful online relationships. - Pupils will be taught how to identify online risks and how/when to seek support. - Staff should be mindful when teaching online safety that there may be a child present who is/has been affected.
 This may lead to a disclosure from the child regarding an online incident.
 Where this happens, staff will need to follow our guidelines for referrals. - Where a child reports they have seen inappropriate online content, staff must never ask to see such content but should immediately isolate the device

-Filtering refers to the technology preventing access to harmful or inappropriate content, whoiclt monitoring refers to the practical steps staff take to ensure harmful or inappropriate access is not made.
-We aim to meet the DfE filtering monitoring standards and the Cyber Security standards for schools and colleges.
+Filtering refers to the technology preventing access to harmful or inappropriate content, whilst monitoring refers to the practical steps staff take to ensure harmful or inappropriate access is not made.
+We ensure that appropriate, robust filtering and monitoring is in place for school devices and networks, which are regularly reviewed at least annually to assess their effectiveness.